int03h/wolf-xmr-miner/README.md

 # wolf-xmr-miner
 Wolf's OpenCL XMR Miner for AMD GPUs

+In order to Make this deps include if you get the can't find CL/cl.h compile error.

+sudo apt-get install opencl-headers

 If you get an error about clCreateBuffer - lower your rawintensity.
 See the example config xmr.conf for details.

 Generally, you want to raise rawintensity as high as it will go without error - but remember, 2MiB of GPU RAM is needed for every work-item.